spragl/Cgi_reply/README.md

 ## OPTIONAL NAMED PARAMETERS

 Optional named parameters can be given in the reply calls.
-If the name is "redirect" the reply will be like calling redirect.
+If the name is "redirect" the reply will be like calling the redirect method.
 If the name is anything else, a header with that name and value will be inserted in the reply.
+The header will be normalized, by capitalizing words and changing underscores to dashes.
+The header value will be inserted raw.
+Be sure to adhere to RFC 8187.

 Examples: